-Report subject Childcare Sufficiency Assessment 2024-25 Meeting date 11 March 2025 Status Public Report Executive summary The Council has a statutory duty to provide working families of children aged 0-14 (18 with SEND) enough childcare places in its area, where reasonably practicable.
+Report subject Childcare Sufficiency Assessment 2024-25 Meeting date 2 April 2025 Status Public Report Executive summary The Council has a statutory duty to provide working families of children aged 0-14 (18 with SEND) enough childcare places in its area, where reasonably practicable.
 Each year Research and Children's Services colleagues assess the position of the market, providing parents, councillors, schools and private business ward level information as a planning tool to support access or expansion of places, while highlighting areas of focus for the year ahead.
 With significant government expansion of early years childcare and wraparound care currently taking place, this information and data is vital for private businesses seeking to enter the market and help the Council fulfil its statutory duties.
 The content of the assessment concludes that the Council is meeting its statutory duties.
 It is also important to highlight that, at the time of writing, the quality of our providers stands at 99.2% good or outstanding (compared to 97.8% in England).
-In addition to a briefing paper (appendix A) the data that helped form the assessment is accessible here .
-Recommendations It is RECOMMENDED that: The committee scrutinises the content of the review and the priorities (areas of focus) as set out in the Childcare Sufficiency Assessment 2024-25 Briefing Paper before it goes to Cabinet.
+In addition to a briefing report (appendix 1) the data that helped form the assessment is accessible here.
+Recommendations It is RECOMMENDED that: Cabinet approves the content of the review and the priorities (areas of focus) as set out in the Childcare Sufficiency Assessment 2024-25 Briefing Report.
 Reason for recommendations To fulfil the Council's statutory duty to annually assess its childcare market.